 View information about NREL's high-performance data center and see the center's energy efficiency dashboard as well as other technologies they have implemented.

-Data Center Growth in the United States: Decoupling the Demand for Services from Electricty Use
+Data Center Growth in the United States: Decoupling the Demand for Services from Electricity Use

 This paper presents a bottom-up model to estimate data center electricity demand in the United States over a 20 year period and examines observed and projected electricity use trends in the context of changing data center operations.